flatpak/xdg-desktop-portal/README.md

 The portal interfaces include APIs for file access, opening URIs, printing and others.

-Documentation for the D-Bus interfaces can be found [here](http://flatpak.org/xdg-desktop-portal/portal-docs.html).
+Documentation for the available D-Bus interfaces can be found [here](http://flatpak.org/xdg-desktop-portal/portal-docs.html).

+## Building xdg-desktop-portal

+xdg-desktop-portal depends on GLib and Flatpak.
+To build the documentation, you will need xmlto and the docbook stylesheets.

+## Using portals

+Flatpak grants sandboxed applications _talk_ access to names in the org.freedesktop.portal.\* prefix.
+One possible way to use the portal APIs is thus just to make D-Bus calls.
+For many of the portals, toolkits (e.g.
+GTK+) are expected to support portals transparently if you use suitable high-level APIs.